Covid-19: Teachers 'operating in the dark' as rules eased

 The number of children absent from school with a confirmed case of Covid fell during the week prior to half term, according to attendance figures from schools.

-However Mr Gault said he was concerned a further increase in community transmission of coronavirus following the lifting of restrictions could again affect staffing levels.
+However, Mr Gault said he was concerned a further increase in community transmission of coronavirus following the lifting of restrictions could again affect staffing levels.

 "The great fear among school leaders is that the lifting of restrictions will further increase the crisis of trying to find available staff and keep schools open," he said.